simeononsecurity/simeononsecurity.ch/content/articles/flock-camera-detection-arms-race-2026/index.en.md

 - **Two documented detection surfaces have already gone dark**: the management WiFi AP (deactivated around December 2025) and BLE beaconing (unreliable by spring 2026).
 - **The current method, wildcard probe requests plus OUI and IE fingerprint matching, has a field-verified 11-of-12 detection rate**, but it is WiFi-only and 2.4GHz-only.
 - **A pending report describes a new SSID format, a confirmed 5GHz hotspot, and locally-administered MAC addresses** that the current OUI-based, 2.4GHz-only method cannot see.
+- **A separate, non-wireless approach is emerging**: an ESP32 camera module with its IR-cut filter removed spots a Flock camera's infrared illuminator, a detection surface that ignores WiFi entirely and is immune to every evasion technique above.
+- **Visual confirmation backs the wireless silence up**: a camera visibly powered on and illuminating at night still logged zero legitimate WiFi hits, which rules out "the camera was removed" as the explanation for that specific unit.
 - **A zero-detection result on a known camera does not automatically mean your hardware is broken.** Update your firmware first, then confirm the camera is physically still there.
 - **This is an open-source project that keeps shipping fixes as the community finds gaps.** Read the GitHub issues, not only the README, to know the current state of detection.